NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about general contractor license requirements in New Mexico.

-New York does not issue a state general contractor license.
-Licensing and permitting are handled by local municipalities (cities, counties or towns), so you should verify requirements in the location where you plan to work.
+New York State does not issue a state general contractor license.
+Licensing and permitting are handled by local municipalities (cities, counties or towns), so contractors should verify the local requirements in the location where you plan to work.

-For example, In New York City, general contractors must register with the Department of Buildings (DOB) to work on one-, two- or three-family homes.
+For example: In New York City, general contractors must register with the NYC Department of Buildings (DOB) to work on one-, two- or three-unit family homes.
 Contractors performing remodeling or repair work on existing residential properties must also obtain a Home Improvement Contractor license through the Department of Consumer and Worker Protection (DCWP).
 Applicants must complete a background check, provide proof of workers’ compensation insurance and post a $20,000 surety bond (or enroll in the city’s trust fund).

 Required business insurance in New York: